AnyLog-co/documentation/training/advanced/Network Setup.md

 values that are preset in the [Dockerfile](../../deployments/Support/Dockerfile).

-In this deployment, 2 additional key value pairs are added to the AnyLog dictionary to identify a directory to host scripts and test files (see the example commands below).
+In this deployment, 2 additional key value pairs are added to the AnyLog dictionary to identify a directory to host scripts and and a directory to host test files (see the example commands below).

 ```anylog
 if $LOCAL_SCRIPTS then set local_scripts = $LOCAL_SCRIPTS